Examples of interacting particle systems on $\mathbb{Z}$ as Pfaffian point processes: coalescing branching random walks and annihilating random walks with immigration: Some continuum Pfaffian point process limits.

 \section{Some continuum Pfaffian point process limits.}

 The entries for the Pfaffian kernels $\K(x,y)$ in both the branching model and the immigration model, are determined by a scalar function $K_t(x,y)$ that solves a certain discrete heat equation.
-Under diffusive space time scaling, and with suitable scaling of the parameters, we can obtain natural limiting Pfaffian point processes on $\R$.
+Under diffusive space time scaling, and with suitable scaling of the parameters, we can obtain natural limiting Pfaffian point processes $X^{(c)}$ on $\R$, with associated continuum kernels $\K^{(c)}$ (where the superscript (c) stands for continuum).
 We record here certain examples, simply to add to the rather small current list of explicit Pfaffian point process kernels.
 Two points are perhaps of greatest interest:

 \textbf{1.} Unlike the continuum examples from \cite{GPTZ:15}, alongside the diffusive scaling of space-time, the reaction parameters controlling branching and immigration must be simultaneously scaled, so that they have a non-trivial effect on the continuum limit.
-Indeed branching but instantly coalescing Brownian motions do not have a simple meaning, and nor does immigration of instantly coalescing pair of Brownian motions onto the same point.
+Indeed branching but instantly coalescing Brownian motions do not have a simple meaning, and nor does immigration of instantly annihilating pair of Brownian motions onto the same point.
 However, since both discrete process are Pfaffian whose entire statistics are controlled by a kernel whose entries solve a discrete PDE, the correct scaling for the parameters is easily revealed by examining the convergence for the differential equations.

 \textbf{2.} The discrete equations behind coalescing models with branching and annihilating models with pairwise immigration are both discrete heat equations with a constant potential.
 This can be used to show there is an equality in law for the fixed time particle positions between these two models, if parameter values and initial values are chosen carefully.
 This connection exists at the discrete level (see \cite{thesis}) but is most transparent for the limiting continuum models, and we detail this in the remarks after example (b).